 Divorce was once relatively uncommon because it was rarely granted except on exceptional grounds.
 There was also a social stigma associated with it.
 Today, things have changed dramatically.
 Divorce has become much more widely accepted and easier to file for, as well.
-However, there are a few things that many Texas residents don’t know about pursuing divorce in the state.
-Here are four things that you should know if you’re thinking about untying the knot, but probably aren’t aware of.
+However, there are a few things that many Texas residents may not know about pursuing divorce in the state.
+Here are four things that you should know if you’re thinking about untying the knot, but may not be aware of.

 1. Divorce While Pregnant Is Unlikely